AneetaBinoo/DeepCTI/README.md

 This repository contains the code, dataset, prompts, evaluation scripts, and aggregated results for the paper:

-**DeepCTI: An Agentic LLM Framework for Cyber Threat Intelligence Mitigation**
+**DeepCTI: An Agentic Framework for Cyber Threat Intelligence Mitigation**

 DeepCTI is an agentic cyber threat intelligence mitigation-analysis framework.
 It uses iterative evidence retrieval, memory, reasoning, verification, and report synthesis to generate evidence-grounded mitigation recommendations for SOC analysts.

 ## Embedding models used

-The evaluator uses the same family of sentence embedding models discussed in the meeting:

 - `sentence-transformers/all-MiniLM-L6-v2`
 - `sentence-transformers/all-mpnet-base-v2`